-I’m kind of glad I don’t have a map as discovering these murals on my own are a great surprise – although I know that I haven’t seen every mural in this town.
+I’m kind of glad I don’t have a map as discovering these murals on my own is a great surprise – although I know that I haven’t seen every mural in this town.

 The town’s waterfront is not short of trinket and souvenir shops.
 Understandably so as after all, this is a summer tourist destination for locals.

 The fiery chilli is grown in this region and another reason for Diamante’s fame.
-If you visit during September, you can experience the Chilli Festival, which lasts several days – I imagine this to be a gastronomic delight.
+If you visit during September you can experience the Chilli Festival, which lasts several days.
+I imagine this is a gastronomic delight.

 The calm Tyrrhenian Sea gently laps the shores of Diamante, which hints as if time has stood still…

 A live taste (in Italian) by Rai in this video of the murals and also shows you a little of the town.